bbauska/ibm-intermediate-web-dev/README.md

 Non-deterministic tests can be handled in a variety of ways, including polling, fake timers, and mocks.
 Striving for coverage and not 100% code coverage In theory, complete test coverage sounds like a great idea.
-However, it doesn\'t work in practice.
+However, it doesn&apos;t work in practice.
 A high level of test coverage provides a false sense of security.
 Good tests are simple to maintain and provide you with the confidence to make changes to your code.